The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 Beyond simply using ESP32 hardware,

-ability to comprehensively understand hardware + software.
+developing the ability to understand hardware + software holistically.

-The course covers the following core technologies:
+The course covers the following key technologies:

 • Building an Embedded System